 I get off the mic and look him in the eye: "Hey, listen.
 You have a good night now."

-There's a way to say that line in a way that cuts to the bone and twists like a knife, and I'm a little ashamed to say that that's exactly how I said it.
+There's a way to say that line in a voice that cuts to the bone and twists like a knife.
+I'm a little ashamed to say that that's exactly how I said it.
 Perhaps I shouldn't have.
 Why?

-Because he used to be a toddler once.
+Because he used to be a toddler once, who was probably yelled at exactly as he's yelling now.

 Deep down there, buried at the moment, dwells a kernel of goodness.
 He must have heard my tone, because he paused and said, in a measured tone of furious confusion,